AnnieWillow/CreditCard_Fraud_Detection/README.md

 # 💳 Credit Card Fraud Detection

 A machine learning project designed to detect fraudulent credit card transactions using real-world anonymized data.
-This capstone project was developed to demonstrate the application of data science and machine learning techniques in identifying patterns associated with fraud.
+This project was developed to demonstrate the application of data science and machine learning techniques in identifying patterns associated with fraud.

 ## 📌 Project Overview